 Yummie (formerly Yummie Tummie)

 Founded by Real Housewives of New York City participant Heather Thomson in 2008, Yummie seeks to inspire self-confidence and embrace a variety of body shapes.
 (In its origin story, the brand says, “we embrace your curves, we embody your shape… We take pride in celebrating your silhouette.
 We’re here to boost your confidence.”)

 Originally known as Yummie Tummie, the company rebranded in 2017 as Yummie following Heather stepping away from the brand.
 Yummie carries a range of affordable full length, ankle length and capri leggings, as well as shorts, bodysuits, and a range of shaping tanks, camis, shorts and underwear.

 Try Yummie’s Gloria ankle-length cotton stretch shaping leggings for $49.50.

 Here are even more options for stores like lululemon for men.
 For even more options for performance clothing made from technical fabrics, see my essential guide to performance fabric clothing.

 Miles specializes in performance fabric athleisure and activewear that supports a range of activities from golf, surfing, and jogging to working from, and lounging around, the house.
 Try Miles for lightweight performance workout shirts, running shorts and compression pants for men, thermal henleys, and polo shirts.

-Myles Apparel’s weekend joggers for men cost $98.
+Myles Apparel’s Storm Cotton joggers for men cost $98.